ssnakeoil/the-study-buddy/README.md

 # team-10-project-1

 ## User Story
-AS A coding boot camp student I WANT to get my vibe checked SO THAT I can guage my results based on a gif and Youtube video
+AS A coding boot camp student I WANT to reference my potential answer choices SO THAT I can increase my chance to get a better quiz score.

-## Acceptance Criteria

 ## Work Completed
 Use a CSS framework other than Bootstrap.